Skip to content

 plt.show()

-Each call returns a list of two dicts (branch 0 = high-energy solution, branch 1 = low-energy solution), each containing arrays for ek, e3, e4, theta4, v3, and v4.
+Each call returns a list of two KinematicsResults (branch 0 = high-energy solution, branch 1 = low-energy solution), each with arrays for beam_energy_lab, energy3_lab, energy4_lab, theta4_lab, velocity3_lab, velocity4_lab, momentum3_lab, momentum4_lab, jacobian3_lab, and jacobian4_lab.
 Where a branch does not exist the values are NaN.

 3H(p,n)3He kinematic curve at 30°